CrossRef/event-data-user-guide/docs/app-gloss.md

 ### ORCiD

-Open researcher and contributor ID.
+Open Researcher and Contributor ID.
 A system for assigning identifiers to authors.

 ### PII: